pyeatt/SDSMT_thesis/README.md

 <H2>Setup</H2>
 <H4>WINDOWS</H4>

-1. Open the file browser and navigate to the <code>thesis</code> directory.
+1. Open the file browser and navigate to the <code>SDSMT_thesis</code> directory.
 2. Double-click on the <code>setup</code> file and cross your fingers.
+It will probably work.

 <H4>Unix/MacOS/Linux</H4>